RSBradley/TomoTools/README.md

   Apply phase retrieval to radiographs containing inline phase contrast.
 Currently supported algorithms are TIE-HOM (Paganin) and Phase-Attenuation Duality (PAD).
 Phase retrieval can be incorporated into reconstruction, see below

 ### 3. Reconstruction
   A plugin for the ASTRA reconstruction toolbox.
-It features pre-processing such as finding the centre of rotation, rig artefact reduction, hot-pixel removal and sinogram padding.
+It features pre-processing such as finding the centre of rotation, ring artefact reduction, hot-pixel removal and sinogram padding.
 Parallel beam and cone beam geometries are supported.
 Filtered backprojection or iterative algorithms can be selected.

   Tested with ASTRA version 1.5 and 1.6